-The BOP Series (Figure 1-1), hereafter referred to as BOP, are true 4-quadrant programmable voltage and current power supplies, meaning they are capable of both sourcing and sinking power.
+The BOP 1KW-MEL and BOP 1KW-MGL Series (Figure 1-1), hereafter referred to as BOP, are true 4-quadrant programmable voltage and current power supplies, meaning they are capable of both sourcing and sinking power.
+These models have been optimized for exceptionally low current ripple and noise and improved stability (drift and temperature), making them ideal for driving inductive loads such as large magnets or motors.
 These bipolar power supplies pass smoothly through zero without switching to provide true ± voltage and ± current.
 These BOP power supplies use switch mode technology for low dissipation.
 A bi-directional, isolating, a-c input power factor correcting (PFC) circuit recuperates energy sinked from an active load and sends it back into the line to maintain low dissipation.